mebeim/aoc/2019/README.md

 Although the problem statement for today's input is basically a reading comprehension challenge, the first part of this problem is pretty simple.
-If something is uncleaer, I'd recommend reading the original problem statement linked above, specially because there are some clear examples that I'm not going to replicate here.
+If something is unclear, I'd recommend reading the original problem statement linked above, specially because there are some clear examples that I'm not going to replicate here.